Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Detailed Description of EEHT

-\paragraph{Step 2-2 of Algorithm \ref{Alg: HT}} In theory, we are allowed to choose any one of elements in a cluster $\SC_\ell$ at step 2-2 of Algorithm \ref{Alg: HT}.
+\paragraph{Step 2-2 of Algorithm \ref{Alg: HT}} In theory, we are allowed to choose any one of the elements in a cluster $\SC_\ell$ at step 2-2 of Algorithm \ref{Alg: HT}.
 Indeed, Theorem 3.2 of \cite{Miz22} ensures that Algorithm \ref{Alg: HT} is robust to noise, and this result holds no matter how we choose an element from $\SC_\ell$ at step 2-2.
 Yet, in practice, the method of choice affects its robustness to noise.
-For that reason, our implementation employs two methods of choice in step 2-2 of Algorithm \ref{Alg: HT}.
+For that reason, we employ two methods of choice in step 2-2 of Algorithm \ref{Alg: HT}.
 The first one, called the {\it max-point choice}, chooses an element $u \in \SC_\ell$ with the highest score according to the point list $\p_\ell$:

 The max-point choice is not new; it was used in \cite{Gil13, Gil14b, Miz22} in their postprocessing for Hottopixx.
 The second one, called the {\it cluster centroid choice}, defines the centroid $\c_\ell$ of a cluster $\SC_\ell$ by